Gas safety when you rent your home

 excessive condensation on windows

 Be aware of carbon monoxide poisoning.
-It’s caused by gas leaks.
-Symptoms include:
+It can be caused by faulty appliances.

 Contact your doctor if you’ve been exposed to carbon monoxide.

-You’re responsible for repairing these and getting gas safety checks done.
+You’re responsible for repairs, maintenance and getting gas safety checks done.

 Never carry out repairs or checks yourself.
 It’s dangerous and likely to be illegal.